Welcome to Heart Matters – Empowering Heart Health

 What is a Holter Monitor?

-A 24-hour Holter monitor is a portable, non-invasive medical device that records and tracks your heart’s electrical activity over an extended period, typically 24 to 48 hours.
-It’s named after Dr. Norman J. Holter, who pioneered its development in the 1940s.
-The device consists of electrodes, a recording unit, and a set of leads attached to your chest.
+A 24 hour Holter monitor is a compact, noninvasive medical device that tracks your heart’s electrical activity over an extended period.
+It is named after Dr. Norman J. Holter, who pioneered its use in the 1940s.
+The monitor consists of small adhesive electrodes placed on the chest, connected to a lightweight recording device worn around your waist or over the shoulder like a small bag.

 How Does It Work?